suneetnangia/rag-doc-data-search/README.md

-# Documents and Data Search using S/LLMs (Cloud Agnostic)
+# Documents and Data Search using Vector DB (Cloud Agnostic)

-The repo demonstrates how to create a solution which leverages Gen AI technologies for assisting domain specific users to achieve operational improvements.
+The repo demonstrates how to create a deterministic solution which leverages Gen AI technologies for assisting domain specific users to achieve operational improvements.
 It also highlights some of the ground realities of the challenges and common assumptions e.g. **Large Language Models are not necessarily required for RAG solutions** if they are only used to convert a response to a more natural sounding language.

 ## Primary Features